mhaidarh/data/directory.md

 WebComponents.org | a place to discuss and evolve web component best-practices Google Web Component Style Guide

-Disney's The 12 Principles | THE ILLUSION OF LIFE
+Disneys The 12 Principles | THE ILLUSION OF LIFE
 GNU RCS | Revision Control System
 Socialcam | Free video app for iPhone and Android
 LXQt | The next generation of the Lightweight Desktop Environment